Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 Once inside a cell, and after attaching and transferring its genetic material into a host cell, the original virus particle replicates its DNA or RNA and protein cover thousands of times, creating, or rather assembling, new virus particles.
 This process of replication continues until the cell literally bursts open, expelling the newly formed particles, which then go on to infect or enter other nearby cells, thus perpetuating replication; cell infection or infiltration can occur over a few hours or several days depending on the type of virus.

 Ah!
-But wait a moment, there are also other propositions about the role of viruses emerging from the Star Ship Enterprise’s log.
+But wait a moment.
+There are also other postulations about the nature and role of viruses emerging from the Star Ship Enterprise’s log.

 According to Dr Robert Young (2021, 2020), for example, viruses do not invade cells but are, in fact, toxic exudes excreted from cells (produced by the cell); that is, they are waste products finding their way out of the body.
 They are the expressions of disease (rather than the cause).
 Symptoms usually attributed to infection (such as, raised temperature, sweating, excessive mucus (runny nose), diarrhoea, aching muscles, headaches and so on), are, in fact, the means by which the body rids itself of (excretes) toxic waste (this waste also includes debris from bacteria cells).